on the cheap and sleazy side (www.cheapandsleazy.net)

 While reading through some of the posts on my Facebook page the other day, I noticed a post by one of Cheap and Sleazy's newest contributors, Kyung Lee-Green.
 She titled her post, "Obviousness of the Week."

-Each of the posts talks about a specific area of court reporting as a business that should be obvious to all, but might just not be -- especially to new reporters.
+Each of the posts talked about a specific area of court reporting as a business that should be obvious to all, but might just not be -- especially to new reporters.

 I found each of these posts to be so important that I immediately began copying them and some of the extra comments made later in the thread and pasting them into this page, without any formatting for a later release -- assuming, of course, she would be okay with my doing so ... and thankfully, she was.